 That’s why today you will learn how to care for a cat in old age, and we will answer the most common questions:

-At what age is a cat conside red a senior cat?
+At what age a cat is considered a senior?

 What vitamins do senior cats need?

-Is it a good idea to get a kitten with an older cat?
+Is it a good idea to get a kitten if already have an older feline friend?

 How can I get my senior cat to exercise?

-At what age is a cat considered a senior cat?
+At what age a cat is considered a senior?

 In seven years, the activity of the body's cells decreases.
 Various organs do not work as effectively.
 Veterinary classifications of the cat's age are: